Canon 600D vs 1D Mark II

 |133 x 100 x 80 mm, 570 g||156 x 158 x 80 mm, 1535 g|

 Body comparison: Canon 600D vs 1D Mark II

 The physical size and weight of the Canon 600D and the Canon 1D Mark II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 600D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark II is considerably larger (85 percent) than the Canon 600D.
 Moreover, the 1D Mark II is substantially heavier (169 percent) than the 600D.
 It is noteworthy in this context that the 1D Mark II is splash and dust-proof, while the 600D does not feature any corresponding weather-sealing.